amanfinds/python-assignment-part1-/README.md

 #  Student Grade Tracker (Assignment 1 - Q2)

-This project is part of Masai School Assignment.
+This project is part of Assignment.

 ## Features Implemented